Viola Smith, swing era’s ‘fastest girl drummer in the world,’ dies at 107

 Ms. Smith retired a few years later but occasionally picked up her drumsticks to play with a California ensemble called the Forever Young Band, which (unlike a Neil Young tribute band of the same name) billed itself as “America’s Oldest Act of Professional Entertainers.”

-Viola Schmitz was born in Mount Calvary, Wis., on Nov.
+Viola Clara Schmitz was born in Mount Calvary, Wis., on Nov.
 29, 1912.
 Her father, a cornetist, operated a tavern and concert hall in nearby Fond du Lac that boasted of having the first revolving crystal ball north of Chicago.

 He insisted on piano training for each of his 10 children.
 Viola said she began drumming for the family orchestra because — with her being the sixth child — all the other instruments she liked were taken.
 She was highly motivated to learn.
 “So long as we practiced, we barely had to do work around the house,” she told the Women of Rock Oral History Project.